spiroszermalias/reva/README.md

 ###### Employees
 As an 'employee' user:
-* Submit requests for vacation time, stating the reason and date-range.
+* Submit requests for vacation time, stating the reason and date-range (end date ir forced to be larger than the start one).
 * Watch your request history, info and state

 ## Mumbo jumbo
 For the more tech savvy out there, you may be instrested in the following technical notes to keep in mind in case you need to extend or tweak the codebase.
+For more, access the documentation [here](https://www.spiroszermalias.com/reva_docs/).

 ###### Project structure
 Most of the code that you may need to deal with is in the /App directory.
 Directory tree: